cqframework/cds4cpm/input/pagecontent/sdd.md

 The second item is the website from the U.S. Pain Foundation, specifically the “About Pain” section which features content in six sections that provide an array of patient-directed materials.
 The SMEs chose this material because of its authority (U.S. Pain Foundation, 2017), topic areas, and engaging materials.
 The material is also publicly available.

-Following the presentation of educational materials, MyPAIN will prompt users to confirm a summary of the responses provided with the option to change individual items as needed.
-Following confirmation, they will be thanked for taking the time to complete MyPAIN and presented with options to copy responses to their patient portal or return directly to patient portal.
+Following the presentation of educational materials, the RTI pilot implementation of  MyPAIN will prompt users to confirm a summary of the responses provided with the option to change individual items as needed.
+Following confirmation, they will be thanked for taking the time to complete MyPAIN and presented with options to copy responses to their patient portal or return directly to the patient portal.

 <!-- **Exhibit 11.
 MyPAIN Flow Diagram, Step 4: Chronic Pain Education** -->

-#### 4.2.2 PainManager User Interface
+#### PainManager User Interface

 The basic UI of the existing PMD artifact will be preserved for PainManager.
-The plan is to expand the available elements in the dashboard to accommodate including some additional demographic or SDOH information, much of the same relevant chart or medical information, an MME/day calculation (see Integrating a Calculator to Provide MME/day), PDMP data (where applicable) and SDM-related self-assessment information and to report on educational access and use generated through MyPAIN.
-An example of this report is shown in Exhibit 12 and the full wireframes for PainManager are provided in Appendix B:
+The plan is to expand the available elements in the dashboard to accommodate including some additional demographic or SDOH information, much of the same relevant chart or medical information, an MME/day calculation (see Integrating a Calculator to Provide MME/day, just below), PDMP data (where applicable) and SDM-related self-assessment information and to report on educational access and use generated through MyPAIN. <!-- An example of this report is shown in Exhibit 12 and the full wireframes for PainManager are provided in Appendix B: -->

 <!-- **Exhibit 12.
 Sample User Interface for PainManager Based on the PMD** -->

 **Integrating a Calculator to Provide MME/day.** While both sites have some access to a medication-level MEDD (morphine equivalent daily dose, an EHR-specific calculation and concept), there is limited ability to surface and pass this data to PainManager.
 Moreover, this would not adequately represent a standards-based solution.
 As a result, CDS4CPM will incorporate the existing CDS Connect artifact based on CDC guideline #5, an MME/day calculator into PainManager.
 Some details about how this calculator will be finally configured and how it calculates and what it calculates are still to be determined but the wireframes do provide an example of how this information will be integrated into PainManager.
 One additional consideration is to determine how best to handle the sig (written directions given with a prescription), which is often only available as free text.
 There is some sample code available to do that parsing which would need additional testing and validation.

-### 4.3 Detailed Requirements
+### Detailed Requirements

 The requirements for MyPAIN and PainManager are outlined below.

-#### 4.3.1 MyPain Requirements
+#### MyPain Requirements

 | **Component** | **ID** | **Requirement**                                              | **Function**                                  | **Priority** | **Resource**                                                 |
 | ------------- | ------ | ------------------------------------------------------------ | --------------------------------------------- | ------------ | ------------------------------------------------------------ |